cosmin22h/Real-Estate-Website-RO/README.md

 Backend technologies: Django, Python, PostgreSQL. <br>
 Frontend technologies: Bootstrap, HTML, CSS. <br>
 Objective: providing the service of real estate exposures and the service of communication between potential buyers and owners. <br>
-Types of announces: apartament, house and land. <br>
+Types of announces: apartament, house and land - all of these have an owner, a responsible agency that handles the announce, a title, an address, a description, a price and their specific fields (see the database diagram). <br>
 Users: admin, customer, owner, real estate agency and website guest. <br>
 Admin:
   - website viewing;